gelsightinc/gsmatlab/README.md

 >> help gsmatlab

   Files
-    getprofile    - Get a profile from a heightmap getshape      - Get a shape from an annotations list gsdemo        - Demo script
-    levelprofile  - Level a profile
+    getprofile    - Extract a profile along a line from a height map. getshape      - Get a shape from an annotations list. gsdemo        - Simple demo script showing how to plot a profile from a GelSight scan. levelprofile  - Level a profile to make the specified regions horizontal. plotshape     - Plots a shape in the current axes. readnrm       - Reads a normal map saved in PNG format. readscan      - Reads a scan file.
-    plotshape     - Plot a shape on current axes readnrm       - Read a normal map in PNG format readscan      - Read scan.yaml file into struct readtmd       - Read 3D file in TMD format into array writenrm      - Save normal map to PNG file writescan     - Save struct in YAML format writetmd      - Save height array in TMD format
+    readtmd       - Reads a 3D measurement saved in TMD format. writenrm      - Save a normal map in PNG format. writescan     - Saves a scan struct in YAML format. writetmd      - Writes a 3D surface to a TMD file. findscans    - Reads a 3D measurement saved in TMD format. grranova     - Do a Gage R&R Analysis of Variance on a set of measurements. polydetrend  - Apply polynomial detrending to a surface. readimg      - Reads an image from a scan. shapemask    - Make a mask from the specified shape.
 ~~~

 ## Authors